ooyala/atlantis-aquarium/README.md

 **Note:** You may be prompted to input LDAP username and/or password, just type enter to continue

 ## hello-world app
-*base-cluster* set up a sample hello-go app and deploy it to supervisor.
+The *base-cluster* subcommand sets up a sample hello-go app and deploys it to a supervisor.
 It is useful as a test to ensure everything is working in aquarium.
-Should be done after all steps has been taken;
+It should be done after all other steps have been taken.

 ```
 $bin/atlantis-aquarium base-culster
 ```
 If everything works out nicely, you just launched your first atlantis app in aquarium.
-Now check it out.
+Now check it out:
 ```
 $bin/atlantis-aquarium ssh supervisor